 Explore the rich Indigenous cultural landscapes of Canada’s capital with the Indigenous Experiences in Canada’s Capital travel package, featuring Aboriginal Experiences.

-Aboriginal Experiences is open from May to mid-October for guided tours with a minimum of 25 people per group.
+Indigenous Experiences is open from May to mid-October for guided tours with a minimum of 25 people per group.
 All tours must be booked in advance.
-(In winter, Aboriginal Experiences focuses on outreach to regional schools.)
+(In winter, Indigenous Experiences focuses on outreach to regional schools.)

 “People arrive as guests and they leave as friends,” Sarazin says.
 “We give people the hunger to know more, because they learn about how diverse our country is.”